andreasMazur/geoconv/README.md

 }
 ```

-If you are using this repository, please cite our work and the publications of the original methods you have been using.
+If you use this repository, please cite our work as well as the publications describing the original methods you use.

 ## Referenced Literature